Attendance and Punctuality

 - Females have the option to wear a black, pleated school kilt† or black school trousers.
 They will only be able to wear a kilt that is of the same design and material as that obtainable from our main supplier, Stevensons.

-- A black outdoor coat for wearing to and from school and outside only.
+- A black or navy outdoor coat for wearing to and from school and outside only.

 For P.E. students must have: